ganbarodigital/php-http-status/docs/reference/StatusValues/HttpStatusObject.md

 }
 ```

-All of the [HTTP Status Value objects](index.html) are instances of `HttpStatus`.

 ## How To Use

 ### Construction

-The constructor for `HttpStatus` takes two parameters:
+The constructor for `HttpStatusObject` takes two parameters:

 * `$statusCode` (int) - the HTTP status code (e.g. 404)
 * `$reasonPhrase` (string) - a description of the HTTP status (e.g. "Not Found")